The 7 Best Selling Bathtubs Styles

 Alcove bathtubs will never go out of style, as they are among the most common bathtubs on the market.
 An alcove bathtub is installed in a dropped-in recess, surrounded by adjacent walls.
 Their versatility allows them to fit into nearly any home, and when combined with a shower, they make great everyday bathtubs.

 The most popular material for an alcove tub remains acrylic, as it is affordable, durable, and widely available.
-If you are looking for quality alcove bathtubs, consider Kohler for examples.
+If you are looking for quality alcove bathtubs, consider Kohler for example.

 3. Corner/Whirlpool